Siouxsie Sioux: Solo (2004–present)

-"Love Crime", her first song in eight years, was featured in the finale of the TV series Hannibal, broadcast in August 2015.
-Series creator Bryan Fuller, called it "epic".
+"Love Crime", her first song in eight years, was featured in the finale of the TV series Hannibal in August 2015.
+Series creator Bryan Fuller called it "epic".

-In 2023, Siouxsie announced her return to the stage.
-She will headline the Cruel World Festival 2023 in Pasadena, California on Saturday 20 May.
-In June, Siouxsie will play in Athens in Greece, headlining the Release Athens 2023 on Friday 23 June.
-She will give a concert in Madrid in Spain, at the Noches del Botánico on Thursday 29 June.
-In July, she will play in Belfort in France, at the Eurockéennes as one of the headliners on Sunday 1 July.
-She will give a concert in Tynemouth near Newcastle in the UK, at Tynemouth Priory and Castle on Friday 7 July.
-She will perform at the Latitude Festival 2023 in Suffolk, as the headliner of the "BBC Sounds Stage" on Sunday 23 July.
-In August, she will give a concert in Lokeren in Belgium, at Lokerse Feesten on Monday 7 August.
-At the same period, Mantaray will be reissued with a different artwork on CD, via the official website: the album was remastered at Abbey Road Studios for its 15 year anniversary.
+In 2022, Mantaray was remastered at Abbey Road Studios to mark its 15th anniversary.
+Mantaray featuring a different artwork, was reissued on translucent red vinyl, black vinyl and CD.

+In 2023 Siouxsie headlined the Cruel World Festival in Pasadena, California in May, and the Release Athens 2023 festival in June.
+Her performance in Madrid at the Noches del Botánico was praised by Time Out.

+In early 2024 Siouxsie collaborated with Iggy Pop to record a new rendition of "The Passenger" for an advert.

 Songwriting

 Journalist Paul Morley noted that Siouxsie's songs topics dealt with "mental illness, medical terrors, surreal diseases, depraved urges, sinister intensity, unearthly energy, sexual abuse, childhood disturbances, sordid mysteries, unbearable nervous anxiety, fairytale fears, urban discontent and the bleak dignity of solitude".
 Many of her songs are about damage; her childhood marked her profoundly.
 She said, "Damaged lives, damaged souls, damaged relationships.
 Most of the damage I sing about first happened when I was younger and I am still feeding off it and working it out.
 Early experiences are what create a lifetime of damage.
 The songs you write can help you fix the damage.
 And just the environment you are in is so important and can waste potential and corrupt something.
 For me, there was neglect.
 An alcoholic father who is not there because the most important thing for him is just to get alcohol and your mother is trying to compensate for the non-existent second parent so she's never there because she's working all the time and when she is around she's stressed out.
 Being isolated and not having anyone to connect with, there was just no physical touching back then".